Approved by Members’ Meeting 24th February 2019

 20. Umpiring and Scoring

-20.1 The East of Scotland Cricket Officials Association (ESCOA) may appoint an umpire or umpires to officiate at any match it deems appropriate.
-No team may object to an ESCOAappointed umpire officiating at any match.
+20.1 The Cricket Scotland Match Officials Association (CSMOA) may appoint an umpire or umpires to officiate at any match it deems appropriate.
+No team may object to an CMSOA appointed umpire officiating at any match.

 20.2 Where a team offers to provide one or two non-player umpires, the agreement of the opposing captain is required.